-(1) The suspect or the accused, defense attorney, legal representative, witness, expert witness, interpreter and specialist, regardless of the results of the criminal proceedings, shall pay the costs of appearance or postponement of the investigative proceeding or main trial and other costs of proceedings incurred through their own fault and the corresponding share of the scheduled amount.

-(2) A separate decision shall be rendered concerning the costs referred to in Paragraph 1 of this Article, unless the matter of costs to be paid by the accused is settled in the decision on the main issue.
+- (1) The suspect or accused, defense attorney, legal representative, witness, expert witness, interpreter and specialist, regardless of the results of the criminal proceedings, shall pay the costs of appearance or postponement of the investigative proceeding or main trial and other costs or proceedings incurred through their own fault and the corresponding share of the scheduled amount. - (2) A separate decision shall be rendered concerning the costs referred to in Paragraph 1 of this Article, unless the matter of costs to be paid by the accused is settled in the decision on the main issue.

-Article 188 Costs of Proceedings when the Accused is Found Guilty
+Costs of Proceedings when the Accused is Found Guilty

-(1) When the Court finds the accused guilty, it shall declare in its judgment that the accused must reimburse the costs of criminal proceedings.

-(2) A person who has been charged with several criminal offenses shall not be ordered to reimburse costs related to criminal offenses of which he has been acquitted if those costs can be determined separately from the total costs.

-(3) In a judgment finding several defendants guilty, the Court shall specify what portion of the costs shall be paid by each of them; but if this is not possible, it shall order that all defendants be jointly and severally liable for the costs.
-Payment of the scheduled amount shall be specified for each accused separately.

-(4) In the decision which settles the issue of costs the Court may relieve the accused of the duty to reimburse all or part of the costs of criminal proceedings as referred to in Article 185, Paragraph 2, Items a) through h), of this Code if their payment would jeopardize the support of the accused or of persons whom the accused is required to support economically.
+- (1) When the Court finds the accused guilty, it shall declare in the verdict that the accused must reimburse the costs of criminal proceedings. - (2) A person who has been charged with several criminal offenses shall not be ordered to reimburse costs related to criminal offenses of which he has been acquitted if those costs can be determined separately from the total costs. - (3) In a verdict finding several defendants guilty, the Court shall specify what portion of the costs shall be paid by each of them; but if this is not possible, it shall order that all the defendants be jointly and severally liable for the costs.
+Payment of the scheduled amount shall be specified for each accused separately. - (4) In the decision which settles the issue of costs the Court may relieve the accused of the duty to reimburse all or part of the costs of criminal proceedings as referred to in Article 185, Paragraph 2, Items a) through h), of this Code if their payment would jeopardize the support of the accused or of persons whom the accused is required to support economically.
 If these circumstances are ascertained after the decision on costs has been rendered, the judge may issue a separate decision relieving the accused of the duty to reimburse the costs of criminal proceedings.

-Costs of Proceedings in Case the Proceedings are Discontinued or a Verdict is Rendered Acquitting the Accused or Rejecting the Charges
+Costs of Proceedings in Case the Proceedings are discontinued or a Verdict is Rendered Acquitting the Accused or Rejecting the Charges

-(1) When criminal proceedings are dismissed or when a judgment is rendered that acquits the accused or rejects the charge, the decision or judgment shall pronounce that Unofficially consolidated in English by Halisa Skopljak

-Includes texts published in the OG BDBiH 48/04, 6/05, 14/07, 19/07, 21/07, 2/08, 17/09 and 9/13 the costs of criminal proceedings referred to in Article 185, Paragraph 2, Items a) through f) of this Code and the necessary expenditures of the accused and the necessary expenditures and remuneration of defense attorney shall be paid from budget, except in the cases specified in Paragraph 2 of this Article.

-(2) A person who deliberately files a false charge shall pay the costs of criminal proceedings.

-(3) When the Court rejects the charge because it is not competent, the decision on costs shall be made by the competent Court.

-(4) If the request for compensation of necessary costs and remuneration from Paragraph 1 of this Article is not approved or the Court fails to decide the request within three months following the date of filing of the request, the accused and defense attorney shall be entitled to settle their claims against Brcko District of Bosnia and Herzegovina through civil proceedings.
+- (1) When criminal proceedings are dismissed or when a verdict is rendered that acquits the accused or rejects the charge, the decision or verdict shall pronounce that the costs of criminal proceedings referred to in Article 185, Paragraph 2, Items a) through f) of this Code and the necessary expenditures of the accused and the necessary expenditures and remuneration of defense attorney shall be paid from budget appropriations, except in the cases specified in the Paragraph 2 of this Article. - (2) A person who deliberately files a false charge shall pay the costs of criminal proceedings. - (3) When the Court rejects the charge because it is not competent, the decision on costs shall be made by the competent Court. - (4) If the request for compensation of necessary costs and remuneration referred to in Paragraph 1 of this Article is not approved or the Court fails to decide the request within three (3) months following the day of filing the request, the accused and defense attorney shall be entitled to settle their claims against the state of Bosnia and Herzegovina through the civil proceedings.

-Remuneration and Necessary Expenses of the Defense attorney
+Remuneration and Necessary Expenses of the Defense Attorney